-At 4,258 miles long, and spanning 11 different countries, the Nile River is regarded as the longest river in the world.
-Not only is the Nile an important source of sustenance and transportation in Egypt, it is also considered to be a spiritual landmark.
+The Nile River is regarded as the longest river in the world at 4,258 miles long and spanning 11 different countries.
+Not only is the Nile an important source of sustenance and transportation in Egypt, but it is also considered to be a spiritual landmark.

-In ancient times it was thought to be the causeway from life to death to the afterlife (which may explain why a full-sized boat was included in the tomb of Pharaoh and is now on display in the Pyramids of Giza).
-The east side of the river was a place of birth and growth and the west was the place of death which is why all of tombs were constructed west of the Nile.
+The Nile was thought to be the causeway from life to death to the afterlife in ancient times.
+It may explain why a full-sized boat was included in the tomb of a Pharaoh.
+It is now on display in the Pyramids of Giza.
+The east side of the river was a place of birth and growth.
+The west was the place of death which is why all of the tombs were constructed west of the Nile.

 The Nile is central to many ancient Egyptian beliefs and stories.
-They believed that Nut, the god of the sky, ate Ra, the god of the sun every night and then gave birth to Ra again every day at dawn.
+They believed that Nut, the god of the sky, ate Ra, the god of the sun every night.
+Afterward, it gave birth to Ra again every day at dawn.
 But prior to being birthed, Ra had to get 12 boats safely across the Nile River and battle dangerous snakes and crocodiles along the way.

 Ancient Egyptians even based their calendar on the cycles of the Nile and called them Akhet, Peret, and Shemu.
-Akhet was the Nile flood season, Peret was the growing season, and Shemu was the harvest season and each cycle was approximately 4 months long.
+Akhet was the Nile flood season, Peret was the growing season, and Shemu was the harvest season.
+Each cycle was approximately four months long.

-You’ll learn all about the ancient Egyptians, their gods, and the importance that the Nile had on their culture during your journey down the river!
+You’ll learn all about the ancient Egyptians, their gods, and the importance that the Nile had on their culture all while visiting some of the best temples of Egypt during your journey down the river!

 - The currency in Egypt is the Egyptian Pound (LE).
-At the time of writing (November of 2017) the conversion rate was about 17.65 LE to $1 USD.
-We’ll be referring to costs in Egyptian Pounds so just keep in mind that if we say something costs 100 LE, that’s just about $5.50 USD.
+At the time of writing the conversion rate was about 16.31 LE to $1 USD.
+We’ll be referring to costs in Egyptian Pounds.
+Keep in mind that if we say something costs 100 LE, that’s just about $6.00 USD.

-- Be sure to have small change on you for a “baksheesh”, or tip.
+- Be sure to have a small change on you for a “baksheesh” or tip.
 You’ll need to tip your car, boat, and carriage drivers on your daily excursions as well as the bellhops that carry your bags to your room.

 - Egyptians speak Arabic and you should learn a few key phrases to get around.
-“Al Salam Alaikum” (pronouned sall-em wall-a-come) is a nice way to say “hello”.
-“Shukran” (pronounced shoo kran) is “thank you”.
+“Al Salam Alaikum” (pronounced “sall-em wall-a-come”) is a nice way to say “hello”.
+“Shukran” (pronounced “shoo-kran”) is “thank you”.
 “Ma’-Elsalama” (pronounced ma sell lem-a) is “goodbye”.

-- Tip the cruise ship staff at the end of your stay, not at every meal as the tips will be split equally between the staff you see daily and those you don’t.
+- Tip the cruise ship staff at the end of your stay.
+You don’t need to tip at every meal as the tips will be split equally between the staff you see daily and those you don’t.
 100-150 LE per guest per day is appropriate for the cruise ship staff.
 If you opt for a guide for your daily excursions, a tip of 100 LE per person per day (depending on group size) is the standard tip rate.

 Packing for your Cruise

-You’ll spend your mornings exploring temples in the heat and your evenings enjoying the sunset from the top deck of the ship and it cools off quickly as soon as the sun sets.
+You’ll spend your mornings exploring temples in the heat and your evenings enjoying the sunset from the top deck of the ship.
+It cools off quickly as soon as the sun sets.
 Pack light breathable clothing, sunglasses, a brimmed hat, sunscreen, and comfortable shoes for the daytime.
 And a warm sweater for the evenings.
 Something on the fancy side for evening dinners and entertainment would be recommended as well.

 In and Around Aswan

-The Sonesta Star Goddess Cruise line departs from Aswan so if you arrive early and give yourself a few days to explore, these are the top destinations to be sure not to miss!
+The Sonesta Star Goddess Cruise line departs from Aswan.
+If you arrive early and give yourself a few days to explore, these are the top destinations not to miss!

-- Take a day trip to Abu Simbal Temple – it takes about 3 hours by car to get to Abu Simbal Temple but the trip is most certainly worth it!
-This massive temple was actually deconstructed, piece by piece, and moved to higher ground when the Nile was dammed in the 1960’s.
+- Take a day trip to Abu Simbal Temple – it takes about three hours by car to get to Abu Simbal Temple.
+The trip is most certainly worth it!
+This massive temple was actually deconstructed, piece by piece, and moved to higher ground when the Nile was dammed in the 1960s.
 You can arrange a private taxi for around 1200 LE (per car) if you want more time and flexibility to explore the temple.
-Or you can arrange minibus transport for 265 LE (per person) that will leave at 4:00am or 11:00am but you’ll only get 1.5 hours at the temple before heading back.
+Or you can arrange minibus transport for 265 LE (per person) that will leave at 4 am or 11 am, but you’ll only get 1.5 hours at the temple before heading back.

-- Visit a Nubian Village – Elephantine Island is a short boat ride from the downtown area of Aswan and allows the opportunity to wander through both a traditional Nubian Village as well as ancient ruins that are in the process of being uncovered and reconstructed.
+- Visit a Nubian Village – Elephantine Island is a short boat ride from the downtown area of Aswan.
+It allows the opportunity to wander through both a traditional Nubian Village as well as ancient ruins that are in the process of being uncovered and reconstructed.
 The botanical gardens across the way are an excellent stop for a stroll as well!